waelzahir/Transcendance/README.md

    ```
 This command will initialize the backend, frontend, and database containers, ensuring that all dependencies are set up and running.

-4. Once the containers are up and running, you can access the website by opening a web browser and navigating to http://localhost:81
 ---

 ## Contributors